Lizness87/mtaproject/README.md

-# mtaproject
+# Final Project for the Academic College of Tel Aviv-Jaffo
-Web and mobile application (responsive website) for managing and registering a kindergarten
+NodeJS application for managing a kindergarden